sst/guide/_examples/how-to-add-facebook-authentication-to-a-serverless-api.md

 lang: en
 index: 2
 type: iam-auth
 description: In this example we will look at how to add Facebook authentication to a serverless API using SST.
-We'll be using the Api and Auth constructs to create an authenticated API.
+We'll be using the Api and Cognito constructs to create an authenticated API.
 short_desc: Authenticating a serverless API with Facebook.
 repo: api-auth-facebook
 ref: how-to-add-facebook-authentication-to-a-serverless-api